typectx/typectx/packages/docs/blog/2025-11-09-di-containers-are-dead-long-live-context-containers.md

 `'ctx' implicitly has type 'any' because it does not have a type annotation and is referenced directly or indirectly in its own initializer.(7022)`

-After much head-scratching, I realized the problem was fundamental.
+I initially thought I had a simple mistake hidden in my code, a simple circular dependency I could easily fix, or maybe even that I had just reached the limits of Typescript's type inference.
+But after much head-scratching, I realized the problem was architectural, and that there was no easy way around it.

 To know the type of `ctx`, TypeScript needed to know the types of `fnA` and `fnB`, but to know the functions' full types, it needed to know the type of `ctx`.
 It was a classic case of circular type dependency.
 It seemed my whole architecture couldn't be realized after all...
 Why didn't I think about that?

 My entire refactoring effort to preserve full type-inference had led me straight into a wall.
 But quitting now would force me to refactor everything back, and to write all the explicit type definitions I had avoided all along.
 I had to find a solution.